scroll-tech/rollup-explorer-backend/README.md

 ## Purpose

-This repo contains the backend code for the [Rollup Explorer](https://scroll.io/alpha/rollupscan) that's currently being maintained by Scroll.
+This repo contains the backend code for the [Rollup Explorer](https://scroll.io/rollupscan) that's currently maintained by Scroll.

 ## License